bijingshu/BiAttCNN/README.md

 - The code runs faster with GPU usage, but it should work also on CPU.
 It was developed on GPU (Nvidia Tesla V100 with CUDA 10.0).

-For initialization, download this repository or clone using `git clone https://github.com/IdoSpringer/ERGO`.
-It should take a few seconds.

 ### Model Training
 Training a model should take about an hour.
 All runs use the main ERGO.py file.